joshukraine/ofreport.com-v1/source/markdown/_donate.html.markdown

-If you would like to make a financial contribution, please choose from one of the following options.
+If you would like to make a financial contribution, please choose from one of the options below.
+We are grateful for your kindness and generosity!

 ### Option 1 - Donate online